devanshi-gangrade/Forage---Deloitte-Job-Sim/README.md

 Answer - Daikibo Factory Seiko (Osaka, Japan)
 Q2 - What are the machines that broke most often in that location?
 Answer - Laser Welder

+## Task 2
+- After a worrisome number of internal complaints about gender inequality in terms of salary, Daikibo Industrials wants us to help them investigate.
+The Forensic Tech team has built an algorithm to quantify “level of gender pay equality” for most job roles within the company, in all company locations.
+Our Forensics lead thinks it would be a great idea for you to finish the job.
+- We have processed all data on employee compensation and generated an Excel file (Equality Table.xlsx, available in the Resources) containing 3 columns:

+Factory
+Job Role
+Equality Score (integer; ranging between -100 and +100; 0 is ideal) Here is your task:

+Create a 4th column (Equality class), classifying the equality score into 3 types:
+Fair (+-10)
+Unfair (<-10 AND >10)
+Highly Discriminative (<-20 AND >20)